 Mousavian, read alongside the other books mentioned above, shows clearly that it has been the Zionist-dominated US – not Iran – that is the terrorist rogue state.
 The US and Israel (along with their puppet MKO and other terror groups) have murdered 17,000 Iranian civilians in terror attacks since the Islamic Revolution of 1979.
 Adjusted for relative population, that would be the equivalent of the US losing 75,000 civilians to Iran-sponsored terrorism.
 (Needless to say, no such Iran-sponsored terrorism exists.)

 Mousavian’s credible US-friendly Iranian-insider perspective should have a significant impact in America.
 Its timing is perfect.
 Even mainstream liberals and leftists, as well as realist foreign policy pros, are starting to recognize that the problems between the US and Iran are largely the creation of Israel.
 Gareth Porter’s new book Manufactured Crisis, for example, documents how the “Iran nuclear crisis” was created by the Mossad through a forgery of a “dodgy dossier” just like the one used to fabricate the WMD pretext for war on Iraq.

 When will Americans realize it’s time to end their shameful treatment of Iran, and even more shameful enslavement to Zionism?
 Perhaps sooner rather than later, if enough of them decide to educate themselves.
 A good start, for those interested in the US-Iran file, would be Mousavian’s book.

-Posted by Kevin Barrett on October 21, 2014, With 1864 Reads Filed under Of Interest.
+Posted by Kevin Barrett on October 21, 2014, With 1868 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.